6SicNick6/Virtual-Infrastructure/docs/testing.md

-# Testing and Validation – Phase 1
+# Phase 1 - Testing and Validation

 ## Overview
 This document captures all validation steps performed during Phase 1 of the VMware lab.
 Testing ensures that all VMs are operational and network connectivity is functional.